defo-project/ech-dev-utils/README.md

 default assume that you have other code repos installed and built in e.g.
 ``$HOME/code/openssl`` or ``$HOME/code/nginx`` etc.

+These are also used in a debian unstable packaging environment that we are in the process of setting up as a generic set of CI workflows for all of the software artefacts described here.
+That's a work-in-progress at the moment.

 ## ECH-style wrappers for OpenSSL command line tools (and related)

 - [localhost-tests.md](howtos/localhost-tests.md) is a HOWTO for using the